 ISI has a process for monitoring the quality of the work of all inspectors.
-We have a group of experienced reporting inspectors who work as monitors.
-We gather information from team inspectors, reporting inspectors, monitors and from those conducting quality assurance tasks.
+ISI has a group of experienced reporting inspectors who work as monitors.
+ISI gathers information from team and reporting inspectors, monitors and from those conducting quality assurance tasks.
 Following every inspection, we ask school leaders for their views about how the inspection was conducted.
-We feed this back and provide appropriate additional appropriate training and guidance when necessary.
+We feed this back and provide appropriate additional training and guidance when necessary.
 Where inspectors fall short of our expectations, we take action.

 The reporting inspector writes the inspection report shortly after the end of the onsite inspection.
 All inspection reports are subject to our quality assurance processes.
 These involve ensuring that the evidence supports the judgements reached onsite.
 We also check reports to ensure that they clearly state the reasons for the judgements.
 A copy of the draft report is sent to the school so that leaders can check for any inaccuracies.
 This is called the factual accuracy check (FAC).